Fossj117/fossj117.github.io/_posts/2023-12-14-p5-destroy-a-square.md

 comments: true
 ---

 I haven't tried doing any `p5.js` in this blog; today, I was in the mood to give it a try.
-I decided to try embedding an old sketch I did for [genuary 2022](https://genuary.art/2022/prompts) for the prompt "Destroy a square".
-The code relies on `p5` and `matter.js`:
+Here is an old sketch I did for [genuary 2022](https://genuary.art/2022/prompts) for the prompt "Destroy a Square" which uses `p5` and `matter.js`:

 <div id="sketch-holder"></div>
 <script src="https://cdnjs.cloudflare.com/ajax/libs/p5.js/0.6.1/p5.min.js"></script>